DESTINATIONS - TRAVEL DESTINATIONS

 Doubtless, your vehicle will be loaded, with enough fuel, food and water for the 600-kilometre slog to Mount Dare, the next fuelling point.

-It’s wise to mount your mast with red marker flag in Birdsville, for collision safety in the Desert.
+It’s wise to mount your mast with a red marker flag in Birdsville, for collision safety in the Desert.

 The Simpson’s infamous ‘Big Red’ sand dune is your welcome to the dunefield – the first of some 1000 sand hills you’ll cross over the next few days.